LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 The text and quick replies brick has two main design aspects that can be controlled through the Bot Studio:

 1. The design of the text within the buttons - color may be changed using the hexadecimal code
-2. The buttons layout and colors - the number of Quick Replies per row may be set as well as the buttons background and border colors.
+2. The buttons layout and colors - the number of quick replies per row may be set as well as the buttons background and border colors.

 ![](/img/post-conversation-survey11.png)